 24. Do I need to submit a security bond deposit in order to obtain a student pass?

 Yes, you will be required to submit a personal bond.
-The Personal Bond fee is already counted in your Tuition Fee.
+The Personal Bond fee is already included in your Tuition Fee.

-25. How long does it take to get an entry visa (VDR) from the Malaysian Embassy/Mission?
+25. How long does it take to obtain an entry visa (VDR) from the Malaysian Embassy/Mission?

-This depends upon the Malaysian Embassy/Mission in your home country but should not take more than three (5) working days typically.
+This depends upon the Malaysian Embassy/Mission in your home country but should typically take not more than three 93) working days.